Course 5

 Final assignment (4 hours)

 • You will receive a pass/fail grade, which is based on your participation in the course and your performance on the weekly tasks.
-It is also based on your final assignment, for which you will develop an implementation plan for innovating your and your colleagues’ practice.
+It is also based on your final assignment.
+This includes a Professional Leadership Plan, which is an outline of the actions you will take in the coming months towards developing yourself as a Teacher Leader.
+Secondly, it includes an implementation plan for innovating your own and your colleagues’ practice.
 Your plan will have to demonstrate you have understood the different aspects of leading teachers, the innovation process, stakeholder engagement, and your own personal development necessary to carry out the project.
 More details will be provided during the course.

 Summary of content